kubiks-inc/otel-nextjs/README.md

 ## Features

-### 🚀 **Automatic Next.js Support**
+### 🚀 **Manual Next.js Support**
-- Traces both server-side requests (HTTP) and client-side fetch calls (Undici)
-- Zero configuration required for Next.js applications
+- By default this SDK focuses on logs and manual spans.
+- Add HTTP or Undici instrumentations manually if desired (see below).

-### 📝 **Smart Payload Capture**
+### 📝 **Optional Payload Capture (manual)**
-- Automatically captures request/response bodies and headers
-- Skips binary content (images, videos, file uploads) to avoid large traces
-- Configurable size limits (default: 10KB)
-- Supports JSON, form data, and text content
-- **Full fetch response body capture** with optional interception
+- You can opt-in to request/response body and header capture by adding HTTP instrumentations manually.

 ### 🔧 **Flexible Configuration**
 - Works out-of-the-box with sensible defaults